Smith Mountain Lake: Shoreline management

 In 1998, the FERC required AEP to devise and implement a shoreline management plan.
 The Shoreline Management Plan (SMP) limits the development of all property within the "project boundary."
 Local zoning regulations have been effectively superseded by the SMP regulations.
 AEP acts as the permitting agency.
-Any variance requests are reviewed by interested State and Federal agencies such as Virginia Dept of Game and Inland Fisheries.
+Any variance requests are reviewed by interested State and Federal agencies such as the Virginia Department of Wildlife Resources.
 Disagreements must first proceed to the FERC, then be appealed through the Federal Judicial System.

 Geography

 The area lies in a broad valley nestled in the Blue Ridge Mountains of rural south-central Virginia.
 Before the lake's creation, farming and logging were the primary industries.
 Communities around the lake include Moneta, Huddleston, Union Hall, White House, Penhook and Goodview.
 There is a post office located at 1080 Tolers Ferry Rd, Huddleston, VA 24104.
 The Booker T. Washington National Monument is near the west end of the lake.

 The level of the lake normally varies by 1 to 2 ft during the day and night, as water flows through (and is pumped back through) the dam.
 The normal maximum level of the lake (also known as "full pond") is regulated to 795 ft above sea level.
 The normal observed level (also known as "normal pond") is 794.2 ft.
 The level can be significantly lower during periods of extended drought.
 Lake levels were sometimes about 6 ft below normal during the period of 2001 to 2003, after five years of below-average rainfall.